emilyjspencer/Questions-checklist/Java.md

 * What can constructors be used for
 * What are the types of modifiers in Java and what are the differences between them
 * What is a package
+* How many bytes does a byte take
+* How many bytes does a char take
+* How many bytes does a float take
+* How many bytes does a double take
+* How many bytes does a bool take
+* How many bytes does a short take
+* How many bytes does a long take
+* How many bytes does an int take
+* What is meant by a namespace
+* How do you import a class in Java
+* Do you need to allocate memory when dealing with primitive data types
+* Do you need to allocate memory when dealing with reference types
+* What is IntelliSense
+* What is Intellij
+* What is the shortcut for System.out.println()
+* What is a utility class
+* What is the PrintStream class
+* What primitive data type can store numbers up to two billion
+* What suffix needs to be added when dealing with long primitive data types
+* What suffix needs to be added when dealing with floats
+* What is a unicode character
+* Why is a variable name also known as an identifier
 * What is meant by public (access modifier - method)
 * What is meant by private (access modifier - method)
 * What is meant by protected (access modifier - method)
 * What is meant by default (access modifier- method)
 * What is meant by default (access modifier - class)
 * What is meant by public (access modifier - class)
+* What can be used to make large numbers in Java more readable
 * What are the access modifiers
+* What is the difference between a bit and a byte
 * What are the non-access modifiers
 * What is the Java API
 * What is the Java API divided into